myparcelnl/woocommerce/readme.txt

 **Online Manual (in Dutch):** [https://myparcelnl.github.io/woocommerce/](https://myparcelnl.github.io/woocommerce/)

-= Main features =
+###The no. 1 shipping platform for every online entrepreneur.
+We are MyParcel, the platform with which every online entrepreneur, large or small, can easily create shipping labels to send parcels, mail, letterbox parcels, and pallets.
+To destinations inland and abroad.
+Our goal is to make the services of major carriers accessible to every online entrepreneur so that they have time for what they are good at: doing business.
+We do this with our easy and accessible shipping service, smart IT solutions, and the most personal customer service.

+###How does it work?
+Automatically import your orders from any desired sales channel into the platform and print out your shipping labels in no time.
+Have your packages picked up or bring them yourself to a PostNL or Instabox delivery point.
+Your customer receives the track & trace information, and you can keep an overview of all shipments in the MyParcel platform.

+###Just like the other 36,000 webshops, experience…
+- Our free personal customer service.
+We offer you direct telephone support!
+- How to save time and money printing your shipping labels.
+- That you are not tied to anything!
+We do not charge monthly fees.
+- How to easily integrate our shipping platform into your webshop.

+###Main features.
-- Delivery options integrated in your checkout
+- Delivery options integrated in your checkout.
-- Export your WooCommerce orders to MyParcel with a simple click, single orders or in batch
+- Export your WooCommerce orders to MyParcel with a simple click, single orders or in batch.
-- Print shipping labels directly (PDF)
+- Print shipping labels directly (PDF).
-- Create multiple shipments for the same order
+- Create multiple shipments for the same order.
-- Choose your package type (Parcel, mailbox package or unpaid letter)
+- Choose your package type (Parcel, Digital stamp, mailbox package or unpaid letter)
-- Define preset MyParcel shipping options (signature required, extra insurance, etc.)
+- Define preset MyParcel shipping options (signature required, extra insurance, etc.).
-- Modify the MyParcel shipping options per order before exporting
+- Modify the MyParcel shipping options per order before exporting.
 - Extra checkout fields to separate street name, house number and house number suffix for more precise address data
-- View the status of the shipment in the order details page
+- View the status of the shipment in the order details page.
-- Add Track & Trace link to the order confirmation email
+- Add Track & Trace link to the order confirmation email.

 An API-key is required for this plugin!
 You can create this in your backoffice account.